 Perhaps the best demonstration of the validity of physical manifestations is in the effect they have in men's lives.
 Again it must be admitted that there are people who have large emotional experiences which do not affect them very deeply, but it would be grossly unfair not to recognize that many people have had the entire course of their lives altered by spiritual experiences which have had their corresponding outward manifestations.
-Certainly, we all should be challenged to place our lives so wholly in His hands that He will be able to do for us, in His own way and in His own time, that which He knows is best for us.
+Certainly, we all should be challenged to place our lives so wholly in His hands that He will be able to do for us, in His own way and in His own time, that which He limited the state of the page of the knows is best for us.